 Cialfo can be your students’ best friend when it comes to narrowing down potential study destinations, allowing them to locate their idea place to study using more than 20 different parameters such as admission requirements, region, financial aid available, type of city and university, etc. We recommend, as one of the early tasks in your counseling curriculum, getting Grade 10 and 11 students to check out Cialfo’s study destinations section.
 They can access this within the platform if they already have a Cialfo login created.

-If your school does not have a Cialfo account yet, get one for free by signing up here
+If your school does not have a Cialfo account yet, get one for free by contact us here.

 Images: Andrea Piacquadio, George Pak, Ekaterina Bolovtsova